-Design and Typography at Salt
+Design and typography at Salt

-Chris Hamilton-Emery
+Christopher Hamilton-Emery

 Designer, Salt

-Design as the Soul of Salt
+Design as the soul of Salt

-However, to succeed in this, many elements need to balance, the font, the leading, the layout, the dimensions of the page, the gauge and the hierarchies of information.
-Every Salt book carries this philosophy: that design should serve both beauty and clarity, and that the reader’s eye deserves the same care as the writer’s line.
+However, to succeed in this, many elements need to balance: the font, the leading, the layout, the dimensions of the page, the gauge and the hierarchies of information.
+Every Salt book carries this philosophy – that design should serve both beauty and clarity, and that the reader’s eye deserves the same care as the writer’s line.

-Foundations: Leeds and the Early Years of Digital Design (1983–1993)
+Foundations: Leeds and the early years of digital design (1983–1993)

 My adult design education began at Leeds Polytechnic back in the Dark Ages, I mean 1983, where I was taught to see typography as structure – the invisible grid beneath meaning.
 My tuition preceded the development of Desktop Publishing, we worked with type scale rulers and moveable type, layout pads, Rotring isograph pens, Letraset, Pantone pens, and white Formica drawing boards with sliding bars.
 I still have my points and picas ruler from those days here in front of me.

-Image © Tangerineduel - Diagonal side view of Fully Adjustable Cedar Board Drawing Board.
-[CC BY-SA 4.0]
+Image © Tangerineduel – Diagonal side view of Fully Adjustable Cedar Board Drawing Board.
+[CC BY-SA 4.0].

 Those years established a lifelong respect for craft, composition, and print.
-In the early 1990s, while working in public transport as an information designer, I set up a design studio with my first Macintosh, and began using digital tools – Quark XPress, Illustrator, and Photoshop – then in their infancy.
+In the early 1990s, while working in public transport as an information designer, I set up a design studio with my first Macintosh, and began using digital tools – QuarkXPress, Illustrator, and Photoshop – then in their infancy.
 It was the beginning of my fascination with computers and systems, with how words, numbers, and images could be organised to guide people clearly and effectively.
+However, setting up LocalTalk networks sucked.
+But so began my fascination with technology.

-Cambridge and the Discipline of Typography (1993–2003)
+Cambridge and the discipline of typography (1993–2003)

 My time at the British Council, and later at Cambridge University Press, refined my understanding of typography as both craft and philosophy.
 At CUP, I worked alongside some of Britain’s most accomplished designers and production specialists, developing large-scale publishing programmes that demanded consistency, clarity, and precision.
 We worked with grid systems and Composition Specifications; we explored the legacy of Stanley Morison himself – whose legacy still shaped the Press’s aesthetic.

-Folio Bible patented by the Cambridge University Press in 1763, Baskerville brought his own press to the university to complete his printing (Source: Typefaces for Books)
+Folio Bible patented by the Cambridge University Press in 1763, Baskerville brought his own press to the university to complete his printing (Source: Typefaces for Books).

 Cambridge’s typographic heritage runs deep.
 John Baskerville, the eighteenth-century type-founder and printer, set new standards for elegance and legibility, his eponymous typeface becoming synonymous with refinement.
 CUP’s long association with Monotype carried that legacy forward, notably through its collaboration with Morison, who served as typographic adviser to both organisations.
 Morison’s scholarship and his advocacy for order and readability – epitomised in The Times New Roman project – helped define twentieth-century publishing design.
-I’ve since collected several of Morison’s original design guidelines for the Press, and they remain touchstones for my own practice.

 During my years at CUP, the organisation was itself undergoing transition.
 In the early 2000s, an extensive design review was led by Geoff Staff, explored how the Press might renew its visual identity and production standards.
 I watched closely, learning how a major publisher could evolve while protecting its design heritage.
 At the same time, CUP’s Printing Division was pioneering an SGML-based typesetting system to produce complex journal pages for learned societies – integrating footnotes, endnotes, and sidebars through in-house software development managed by a small programming team.
-There was a lively debate about whether to migrate to 3B2, at that time a sophisticated page make-up system widely used in technical publishing, yet within the Publishing Division, we remained committed to Quark XPress for book production for many years.
+There was a lively debate about whether to migrate to 3B2, at that time a sophisticated page make-up system widely used in technical publishing, yet within the Publishing Division, we remained committed to QuarkXPress for book production for many years.

 Those years taught me a great deal.
 They revealed the tension between innovation and tradition – between the human hand of design and the efficiency of automation.
 It was a lesson I carried directly into Salt: that the craft of typography must evolve with technology but never surrender its discipline.